 A Stroke occurs when there is a ruptured/blocked blood vessel in the brain.
-The brain begins deteriorating when it has a cessation of oxygen.
+When the brain has a cessation of oxygen it begins deteriorating.
 If the patient falls unconscious or is unresponsive, call 911 and perform CPR immediately.
-It is recommended for first-aid providers to use a stroke assessment system.
+It is recommended for providers to use a stroke assessment system.
 A System such as Cincinnati Prehospital Stroke Scale (CPSS) is a simple tool when assessing a stroke patient.
 CPSS Stroke Scale: